Before you apply for a degree apprenticeship, you need to check you’ll meet the entry requirements and that you're eligible to apply.

 If you have any non-UK qualifications, you’ll need to submit a Statement of Comparability from UK NARIC as part of your application.
 You’ll need to pay UK NARIC a small fee for this.
 Find out more on the UK NARIC website.

-To do a degree apprenticeship, you need to be employed and have lived in the EU for 3 years at the start of your apprenticeship.
+To do a degree apprenticeship, you need to be employed and have lived in the EEA for 3 years (England is in the EEA) at the start of your apprenticeship.
 You must also have the right to work in the UK.

 We'll check to make sure you're eligible before you start your degree apprenticeship and may ask for proof of your right to work in the UK.